 In part one of this interview, the Mansfields share, generally, how they feel about being married and describe the process of how they first met and began dating.
 After almost two years of marriage and a child, the Mansfields talk about how they approach their relationship and suggest that it’s really not so fundamentally different from any other marriage–the greatest challenges they face not necessarily having to do with issues around sexuality, but with more mundane issues like finances and finding time to be together.
+This video is rough and raw in it’s style and fitting of such an intimate and off-the-cuff exchange.

 by Martha Ostergar